flaviacomp/app-paem-db-restful/README.md

 3. Clone repository typing `git clone https://github.com/flaviacomp/app-paem-db-restful.git`.
 Then now, start to code!

 ## Usage
+#### Python Libraries
+Before using the webservice you need to install the python requirements by the command `pip install -r requirements.txt`

 #### Developer
 The use of this repository is the same as the other Git repositories.
 Only a few differences need to be pointed out.